Skip to content

 The law related to intent is very complicated and each case will often have a different outcome depending on the defendant’s state of mind.
 It is important to examine the circumstance of each case carefully as the Police will try to rely on any evidence of foresight to prove intent.
 If the prosecution is able to successfully prove that you did commit an offence, it is likely you will face the penalties listed above, unless your criminal defence lawyer is able to quash the claims with the below defence strategies.

-Regardless of whether you plead guilty or not guilty, our Sydney and Parramatta based criminal defence lawyers at Benjamin Leonardo – The Defenders will ensure that your case receives the preparation and consideration it requires to give you every chance of obtaining the best result possible.
+Regardless of whether you plead guilty or not guilty, our Sydney and Parramatta based criminal defence lawyers at Essere – The Defenders will ensure that your case receives the preparation and consideration it requires to give you every chance of obtaining the best result possible.

 THE DEFENCE